 - You may want to give top customers more.
 For example, giving each customer an account manager.

 - Identify key performance indicators (KPIs).
 For example, the number of complaints you get, how many faulty goods are returned, order-completion times and how regularly you contact each customer.

 - Monitor KPIs regularly and make changes if necessary.
-For example, if the level of on-time deliveries falls, you need to find out why and take steps to deal with the problem.
+For example, if the level of on-time deliveries falls, you need to find out why.

 - Benchmark your service against your competitors.
 Ask your customers who they think your competitors are and how your service compares.

 - You may want to use 'mystery shoppers' to check standards of service at every point where customers interact with your business.

 A few big customers may be responsible for a large proportion of your profits.
 Keeping these customers happy is essential.